oSumAtrIX/dinkleberg/README.md

 ## Environment variables

-To use this project you will need to set the following enviroment key with your discord token as the value:
+To use this project you will need to set the following environment key with your discord token as the value:

 `DISCORD_TOKEN`